KwatME/Medicine.md/Pathogen/Bacterium/Vibrio cholerae.md

 Gram- rod.
 Facultative anaerobe.
 Lives on aquatic shells and plants.
+Cholera toxin is from bacteriophage.

 ### Enter

 Fecal-oral transmission.
-Most die in the stomach, but some reach intestine.
+A lot is needed to cause disease; most die in the stomach, but some reach intestine.

 ### Colonize

+Affects the proximal small intestine.

-Chemotaxis directs it to the intestinal surface.
+Chemotaxis directs it to the intestinal surface, requirement for pathogenesis.
-Flagellum moves it.
+1 flagellum moves it.
 At the surface, mucinase degrades mucin secreted by the intestinal goblet cells.
-Pilli attach it to the surface.
+Pilli attach it to the surface and to each other.
+Proliferates there.

 ### Persist

-At the intestinal surface, AB toxin activates the G protein that opens CFTR, leaking Cl- out of the cells into the stool; Na+ and H2O follow.
+At the intestinal surface, AB toxin leaks Cl- out of the cells into the stool; Na+ and H2O follow.
+B subunit binds to an epithelial cell and open a channel.
+A subunit enters through the channel into the cell and irreversibly activates the G protein that opens CFTR.
+Heat denatures the AB toxin.

 ### Replicate